PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

 //**************************************
 ```
 ### 2.2.3 Add heartbeat generation and detection functions
-In a double loop structure in the OPENMP environment in the program, embed the following code:
+In a double loop structure in the OpenMP environment, embed the following code:

 ```
 # Initialize a loopnum variable and place it outside the double loop